Cue Cards Samples with band 8 answers

 Model Answer 1:

-The documentary, I want to talk about, was on the rise and fall of the Roman Empire.
+The documentary, I want to talk about, is about the rise and fall of the Roman Empire.
 It, of course, was a series of documentaries (even though, I didn’t really manage to watch all of them) which tried to discuss 600 years of history of the Roman Empire in as much depth as possible in chronological order.

-However, what was really remarkable about this documentary was that it really tried to contradict a very popular view, and a very important also in that, that the Romans were bad people and also the enemy of Christianity but they become good people after converting to Christianity.
-Besides, the documentary taught me a very crucial point (which other people may not agree with) and that is, our human history is nothing but the history of numerous wars and conflicts.
+However, what was really remarkable about this documentary was that it really tried to contradict a very popular view, and a very important one also in that, that the Romans were bad people and also the enemy of Christianity but they became good people after converting to Christianity.
+Besides, the documentary taught me a very crucial point (which other people may not agree with) and that is that our human history is full of numerous wars and conflicts.

 Model Answer 2: